 GARY HINCKS / SCIENCE PHOTO LIBRARY GARY HINCKS / SCIENCE PHOTO LIBRARY

 Formation of the Himalayas.
-Computer artwork showing the geological structure under the Himalaya mountain range (grey peaks, left) and surrounding Tibetan Plateau (right).
-The Himalayas were formed where the Indo-Australian and Eurasian continental plates (blue-grey) collided.
+Computer artwork showing the geological structure under the Himalaya mountain range.
+The peaks of the mountains are shown in white.
+The Himalayas were formed through the collision of the Indo-Australian and Eurasian continental plates (blue-grey, bottom).
 This started a process known as thrust tectonics.
-The colliding plates forced layers (strata) of rock (brown) to slide over one another, rising up and thickening the Earth's crust as they did so.
-One plate was forced under the other and down (centre right) into the Earth's mantle (orange).
-For an enlarged section under the Himalayas see image C002/3789.
+The colliding tectonic plates forced layers (strata) of rock (brown rows) to slide over one another (see red arrows), rising up and thickening the Earth's crust as they did so.
+For this cutout section in situ on a larger image see images C002/3791 & C002/3792.

 Model release not available.
 Property release not required.